-Essex Heritage is pleased to announce the winners of the 2016 Essex National Heritage Area Photo Contest!
-The annual photo contest encourages photographers of all levels to “capture” the living landscapes, unique places and interesting people of Essex County, MA.
+Essex National Heritage Commission is pleased to announce the winners of the 2017 Essex National Heritage Area Photo Contest.
+The annual photo contest encourages photographers of all levels to “capture” the living landscapes, unique places, and interesting people of Essex County, MA.
 The contest is presented by Essex Heritage in partnership with Hunt’s Photo & Video, the Merrimack Valley Planning Commission, and the National Park Service at Salem Maritime and Saugus Iron Works National Historic Sites.

-From rocky coasts and harbors, to rural farms, historic downtowns and parks, photographers of all ages vividly captured a variety of special places in Essex County for their award-winning submissions to this year’s contest.
-Thirteen of the fourteen winning images were selected by a panel of judges that included special guest judges John Andrews, owner of Creative Salem and Social Palates, three-time Pulitzer Prize-winning photojournalist Stanley Forman, and professional photographer, Scott Ryder.
-The “People’s Choice Winner” was chosen by public votes via Essex Heritage’s Facebook page.
-All of the photographs were taken within the Essex National Heritage Area and represent one of four contest categories: “This Land Is Your Land”; “Downtown”; and “Go Coastal”.
-Youth, ages 5-17, were also encouraged to enter the Photo Contest to win a “Youth Entry” prize in any of the contest categories.
+From rocky coasts and harbors and rural farms to historic downtowns and parks, photographers vividly captured a variety of special places in Essex County for their award-winning submissions to this year’s contest.
+All of the photographs were taken within the Essex National Heritage Area and represent one of three contest categories: “This Land is Your Land”; “People at Work and Play”; and “Four Seasons”.

 Grand Prize Winner